ibm-cloud-docs/schematics/cli-reference.md

 ### `ibmcloud schematics action create`
 {: #schematics-create-action}

-Create an {{site.data.keyword.bplong_notm}} action to run an Ansible playbook on a single target or a group of target hosts to perform cloud operations or install software.
+Create an {{site.data.keyword.bplong_notm}} action to run an Ansible playbook on a single target host or a group of target hosts.
+You use Ansible playbooks to perform cloud operations or install software on cloud resources.
 To try out this capability or to get started, use one of the [IBM-provided Ansible playbooks](https://github.com/Cloud-Schematics?q=topic%3Aansible-playbook){: external}.
 You can create an action by using a payload file or the command's interactive mode.
 {: shortdesc}

 **Syntax**